 [pardot-form id="45" title="STM Email Form"]

-Amongst musicians, teachers and parents, there is a strong intuitive sense that music education and academic performance are linked.
-But are there studies on music and learning or music and intelligence?
+Among musicians, teachers, and parents, there is a strong intuitive sense that music education and academic performance are linked.
+But what do the research studies in music education say?
 How does music help the brain?
 How does music help you learn?
-What music makes you smart?

-Here are three very rigorous research pieces and music articles for students on how music helps you learn, plus links and additional resources on music and intelligence if you want to dig in more.
+Here are three rigorous pieces of music education research and published articles for students on how music helps you learn, plus links and additional resources on music and intelligence if you want to dig in more.

 1. University of Chicago Consortium on School Research, Arts Education and Social-Emotional Learning Outcomes Among K-12 Students (2019)

-Summary: The authors reviewed more than 200 studies on arts education spanning six decades.
-They also conducted focus groups and interviews with key participants in the arts education process—including educators, administrators, students, and parents—to evaluate evidence of the effects of arts education on social-emotional development in school and after-school settings.
+The authors reviewed over 200 studies on arts education spanning six decades.
+They conducted focus groups and interviews with key participants in the arts education process—including educators, administrators, students, and parents—to evaluate evidence of the effects of arts education on social-emotional development in school and after-school settings.
 They found a widespread belief that arts education contributes to children’s and adolescents’ social-emotional development:

 Social-Emotional Learning: Exposure to arts opportunities allows students and teachers to engage with one another in a way that often stands in contrast to how they engage with each other in the context of regular academic instruction and that provides rich opportunities for social-emotional learning.

-Why You Should Dig Deeper: In addition to the findings (including a section specific to music), the literature review cites a comprehensive cross-section of studies on the impact of music and arts education and the question of does music help you learn.
+Why You Should Dig Deeper: In addition to the findings (including a section specific to music and learning), the literature review cites a comprehensive cross-section of studies on the impact of music and arts education and the question of music helps you learn.
+These research findings clearly indicate that musical development benefits extend well beyond musical creativity — it impacts various aspects of social skills, encouraging communication, collaboration, and other key skills.

 2. National Endowment for the Arts – Catterall, J. S., Dumais, S. A., & Hampden-Thompson, G. (2012).
 The arts and achievement in at-risk youth: Findings from four longitudinal studies.